Condition Analysis

 7

-4.7mm forecast for April 12 will re-wet the rock before any meaningful drying from today's rain can occur.
+3.3mm forecast for June 15 and 7.4mm on June 16 will re-wet the rock before any meaningful drying can occur, resetting the clock.

 Recommendations